mjlee177/Capstone_Fruits_Classification/README.md

 - A simple baseline model made up of Conv2D/Maxpool2D layers resulted in a maximum validation accuracy of 75%
 - MobileNetV2 performed the best (90% median validation accuracy) among the 7 models, although ResNet152V2, InceptionV3, and Xception were within 2%
-- After hypertuning dropout, units, and learning rate for MobileNetV2, a **test accuracy of 96%** was achieved
+- After hypertuning the dropout, units, and learning rates for MobileNetV2, a **test accuracy of 96%** was achieved
 - Turning training on resulted in overfitting, as the validation accuracy greatly underperformed the training accuracy in most cases.
 Up to 20 epochs, the validation accuracies were still not good for most models
 - We investigated why EfficientNet stalled at ~20% validation accuracy, but no conclusions were made after reviewing the confusion matrix and a few misclassified images

+## Next Steps

+- Further investigations can be made into why EfficientNet (with training off) and Xception (with training on) models stalled at 20% validation accuracy
+ - Adjust image pixels and re-run models
+ - Deeper look into the layers in the models
+ - Deeper look into the calculations in the models
+ - Review more examples of misclassification

 ## 1. Exploratory Data Analysis